China launches scores of projects to try to end dire water shortages

 The State Council, China’s cabinet, agreed to launch projects that would expand irrigation, speed up construction of its $62 billion south-north water transfer project and cut water demand from agriculture.

-The projects, to be launched over the next six years, will increase annual supply by 80 billion cubic meters and cut demand by a further 26 billion in rural areas, according to cabinet documents.
-That totals more than 11 percent of China’s 700 billion cubic meter water consumption cap in 2030.
+The projects, to be launched over the next six years, will increase annual supply by 80 billion cubic metres and cut demand by a further 26 billion in rural areas, according to cabinet documents.
+That totals more than 11 percent of China’s 700 billion cubic metre water consumption cap in 2030.

 If successful, the move would relieve some of the growing pressure water shortage is putting on food production, power generation and manufacturing.